wp-plugins/wp-client-client-portals-file-upload-invoices-billing/readme.txt

 <p>Extend the functionality of the core WP-Client PRO plugin using one of the many extensions available.
 MORE Coming all the time!</p>
 <ul>
 <li><strong>Project Management</strong> (Premium Extension :: Coming Soon) - Designed to let you organize your work, coordinate easily with your internal teams, track the time spent on specific tasks/projects/sectors, and even integrate your clients into the process.</li>
 <li><strong>White Label</strong> (Included with White Label License) - The PRO version of WP-Client gives you the ability to completely customize the front-end interface that users will see.
 The White Label Extension takes this one step further, and gives you the capability to customize the backend interface of the plugin also.
-Change the name of the plugin, add your company’s graphics, website, etc… Lets you brand the plugin like it was yours so that you can resell it as part of website development work.</li>
+Change the name of the plugin, add your company's graphics, website, etc...
+Lets you brand the plugin like it was yours so that you can resell it as part of website development work.</li>
 <li><strong>Invoicing & Estimates</strong> (Included in all PRO License Levels) - Easily create estimates and invoices that your clients can pay online using the provided payment gateways.
 You can display invoices on your website, send in PDF format via email, or print out and send in traditional snail mail.</li>
 <li><strong>Feedback Wizard</strong> (Included in all PRO License Levels) - The Project Feedback Wizard is essentially a unique, professional, secure & efficient method whereby the administrator of the site can bundle together a specific set of images, documents, files or links - and effectively present to a client a simple and easy to follow process that allows them to provide formalized and focused feedback.</li>
 <li><strong>Paid Registration</strong> (Included in all PRO License Levels) - Configure the self registration system to only give clients access after they have paid using one of the provided payment gateways.</li>